 - A sharp knife

-- A funnel for pouring vodka between bottles (optional but recommended)
+- A funnel for pouring vodka between bottles (find stainless steel funnels here)

-- Bottles for storing the vanilla (I suggest glass bottles)
+- Amber glass bottles for storing the vanilla (find small amber glass bottles here)

-Using the funnel, remove approximately 1/2 cup of vodka from each bottle to make room for the vanilla beans.
+Begin making homemade vanilla extract by using the funnel to remove approximately ½ cup of vodka from each bottle to make room for the vanilla beans.
 Using your cutting board and knife, slice each vanilla bean lengthwise along one entire side of the bean.
 Place the beans in the vodka bottle, replace the lid, and shake.
-Store the vanilla for 2-3 months in a cool, dark room.
+Store the vanilla for 2-3 months in a cool, dark place.

-Shake the vanilla once/week to agitate the beans and speed the extraction process.
+Shake the vanilla once per week to agitate the beans and speed the extraction process.

 When we began…